Discovering Latent Covariance Structures for Multiple Time Series: Abstract

 \section{Abstract}

-Analyzing time series data is important to predict future events and changes in finance, manufacturing, and administrative decisions.
-In time series analysis, Gaussian Process (GP) regression methods recently demonstrate competitive performance by decomposing temporal covariance structures.
-The covariance structure decomposition allows exploiting shared parameters over a set of multiple, selected time series.
-In this paper, we present two novel GP models which naturally handle multiple time series by placing an Indian Buffet Process (IBP) prior on the presence of \textit{shared} kernels.
+Analyzing multivariate time series data is important to predict future events and changes of complex systems in finance, manufacturing, and administrative decisions.
+The expressiveness power of Gaussian Process (GP) regression methods has been significantly improved by compositional covariance structures.
+In this paper, we present a new GP model which naturally handles multiple time series by placing an Indian Buffet Process (IBP) prior on the presence of \textit{shared} kernels.
+Our selective covariance structure decomposition allows exploiting shared parameters over a set of multiple, selected time series.
 We also investigate the well-definedness of the models when infinite latent components are introduced.
-We present a pragmatic search algorithm which explores a larger structure space efficiently than the existing search algorithm.
-Experiments are conducted on both synthetic data sets and real-world data sets, showing improved results in term of structure discoveries and predictive performances.
-We further provide a promising application generating comparison reports from our model results.
+We present a pragmatic search algorithm which explores a larger structure space efficiently.
+Experiments conducted on five real-world data sets demonstrate that our new model outperforms existing methods in term of structure discoveries and predictive performances.